George Mason University Antonin Scalia Law School

 * * *

-The Research Roundtable on Law and the Allocation of Risk explores the challenges of managing and allocating risk within legal frameworks, particularly focusing on the tension between compensating victims and deterring harmful behavior.
+The Research Roundtable on Law and the Allocation of Risk explored the challenges of managing and allocating risk within legal frameworks, particularly focusing on the tension between compensating victims and deterring harmful behavior.
 This tension is well-known in the insurance context as the ‘insurance-deterrence tradeoff,’ but it extends across various areas of law and risk management.
 As risk landscapes evolve, legal systems face increasing complexity in balancing these objectives, requiring innovative approaches to risk management and allocation.

 Key Questions: